 5 min

-How to get rid of bags under your eyes
+How to get rid of eye bags

 Bags under eyes affect most people

 While not usually harmful, bags under the eyes can be unsightly and affect a person's self-esteem.
-This article discusses several available treatments to reduce the appearance of bags under the eyes, ranging from lifestyle changes to cosmetic procedures.
+This article discusses several treatments to reduce the appearance of bags under the eyes, from lifestyle changes to cosmetic procedures.

 Dark Circles Under Eyes - Causes & Treatment